What’s the Fastest Way to Lose Stomach Fat?

 my parents with me at graduation (1994)

 In addition to my whole food, plant-based diet, I have a workout schedule that’s above the minimum guidelines.
 I follow an intensive workout schedule because I’m a cyclist and training to race.
-However, even during the pandemic when there were no races, I continued to train as though I were racing.
+However, even during the pandemic, when there were no races, I continued to train as though I were racing.

 If you're starting a new exercise routine, check with your healthcare provider.
 It's recommended you start slow and work up gradually.
-If you’re curious about the personal workout routines of some health experts, check out this article.

-Sleep is an important component
+Sleep is an Important Component

 Like many women in menopause, I found that sleep quality and duration can change with hormonal shifts.
 When we don’t get enough sleep, we tend to overeat, which can thwart our efforts to lose stomach fat.
 What’s more, lack of sleep makes our bodies secrete more cortisol, the “stress” hormone, which can also increase stomach fat.